Wonho announces upcoming mini-album, 'Blue Letter'

 South Korean singer Wonho has announced the upcoming release of his second mini-album, ‘Blue Letter’.

-The ‘Ain’t About You’ singer made his announcement via his official Twitter yesterday (19 August), alongside a cryptic blue-tinged teaser image with the words “Coming Soon”.
+The ‘Ain’t About You’ singer made his announcement via his official Twitter yesterday (19 August), alongside a teaser image that resembled an envelope design with the words “Coming Soon”.

 [#WONHO]